Einstein Was A Radical Socialist Who Called Capitalism ‘Evil’

 By Max Eternity

 “Our task must be to free ourselves…by widening our circle of compassion to embrace all living creatures and the whole of nature and its beauty”

-Though a century has passed since they were first conceived, the brilliant discoveries of Albert Einstein continue to shape mankind’s understanding of the universe.
-But he was not just a man beholden to the world of science.
+Though a century has passed since they were first conceived, the brilliant discoveries of Albert Einstein continue to shape mankind’s understanding of the [physical] universe.
+But he was not just a person beholden to the world of science.
 Einstein was a great philosopher, and a voluminous writer with strong views about art, beauty and social justice—about racial and economic equality.
 Now, in the Age of Trump, perhaps Einstein’s social discourse deserves a closer look.

 In 1949, Einstein wrote a seminal essay for the Monthly Review, entitled “Why Socialism?”
 For all that he was, Einstein was neither politician nor economist.
 Acknowledging this, he starts the first paragraph in his high-minded essay, asking and then answering: